Holiday rentals in Sunny Beach

 The town brims with family-friendly attractions, from water and theme parks to children’s clubs and discos.
 Sports run the gamut from tennis and volleyball to parasailing, waterskiing, and banana-boating.
 If you’re looking for a little more towel space in high summer away from the main strip, the coastal road leads to some wilder untamed beaches, such as Irakli Beach, which is a favourite spot for naturists.
 A short drive north into the mountain roads brings you to unmarked trails through the scrubland, where tortoises, lizards, and the occasional wild boar rustle in the bushes.

-Sunny Beach’s peak season runs from around mid-May to mid-October, when sunshine and warm waters are almost guaranteed.
+Sunny Beach’s peak season for renting villas runs from around mid-May to mid-October, when sunshine and warm waters are almost guaranteed.
 On the eve of the first day of July, Bulgarians kick off the high season on the Black Sea coast by lighting fires, playing music, and waiting for the sun to come up in a celebration known as July Morning.
 High season continues into late August, when the beach can get busy and a young, energetic crowd keeps the nightlife buzzing well into the night.
 By mid-October, the resort has emptied out and venues have closed down in preparation for the colder winter months, when sunbathing is no longer an option.
 Birdwatching months are early March to mid-May and mid-August to late October, when migrating flocks fly along the coast.

 Less than an hour’s drive down the coast, a handful of lakes surrounding Burgas make up Bulgaria’s largest wetlands area.
 The Via Pontica, one of Europe’s main bird migration routes, passes over Poda Protected Site with its signposted eco-trail.
 Flocks of white storks, honey buzzards, lesser-spotted eagles, and red-footed falcons soar overhead, while Poda shelters herons, spoonbills, ibis, and overwintering species.
 The endangered Dalmatian pelican is a regular visitor.